seating

 Seating people at round tables makes sense if they’re going to:

-- Participate in certain kinds of group process like The Solution Room or World Café where the table—covered with paper—is used as a place to document issues and ideas.
+Participate in certain kinds of group processes like The Solution Room or World Café where the table—covered with paper—is used as a place to document issues and ideas.

 That’s it!
 Under any other circumstances get rid of the tables!
 They place an unneeded barrier between attendees, reducing intimacy and connection.
 And once they’re gone, it’s easy for session participants to quickly reconfigure the room set themselves to switch between, say, curved theatre seating, small group circles, and fishbowl layouts.